gilkul/POGODYNKA/README.md

 # POGODYNKA

 POGODYNKA is an Angular weather web app (SPA) based on the free versions of 4 APIs from Weatherbit.io and Google Geocoding API.
 The user can either look up a location through the search bar or use geolocation.
 POGODYNKA uses custom weather icons designed by Bas Milius.
 Currently available only in Polish.
+This is a non-commercial, front end focused project that demonstrates the knowledge of the usage of APIs and Angular.

 ### 🔆 POGODYNKA lets you:
 - check the current weather